bprinty/Flask-Authorize/docs/usage.rst

 * ``PermissionsMixin``: A mixin that enables authorization on the owner and group associated with a content item.
 The database columns included in this mixin are:

     - ``owner`` - The owner of the content.
 Defaults to the current_user when the object was created.
-    - ``owner_permissions`` - The owner permissions associated with the content.
     - ``group`` - A single Group associated with the content.
-    - ``group_permissions`` - The group permissions associated with the content.
+    - ``permissions`` - JSON data encoding permissions for the content.

 * ``OwnerPermissionsMixin``: A mixin that enables only owner authorization with a content item.
 The database columns included in this mixin are:

     - ``owner`` - The owner of the content.
 Defaults to the current_user when the object was created.
-    - ``owner_permissions`` - The owner permissions associated with the content.
+    - ``permissions`` - JSON data encoding permissions for the content.

 * ``GroupPermissionsMixin``: A mixin that enables only group authorization with a content item.
 The database columns included in this mixin are:

     - ``group`` - A single Group associated with the content.
-    - ``group_permissions`` - The group permissions associated with the content.
+    - ``permissions`` - JSON data encoding permissions for the content.

-.. * ``GroupsPermissionsMixin``: A mixin that enables multi-group authorization with a content item.
+* ``MultiGroupPermissionsMixin``: A mixin that enables multi-group authorization with a content item.
 The database columns included in this mixin are:

-..     - ``groups`` - A list of groups associated with the content.
+    - ``groups`` - A list of groups associated with the content.
-..     - ``group_permissions`` - The group permissions associated with the content.
+    - ``permissions`` - JSON data encoding permissions for the content.

-.. * ``ComplexPermissionsMixin``: A mixin that enables both user and multi-group authorization with a content item.
+* ``ComplexPermissionsMixin``: A mixin that enables both user and multi-group authorization with a content item.
 The database columns included in this mixin are:

-..     - ``owner`` - The owner of the content.
+    - ``owner`` - The owner of the content.
 Defaults to the current_user when the object was created.
-..     - ``owner_permissions`` - The owner permissions associated with the content.
-..     - ``groups`` - Groups associated with the content.
+    - ``groups`` - Groups associated with the content.
-..     - ``group_permissions`` - The group permissions associated with the content.
+    - ``permissions`` - JSON data encoding permissions for the content.

 Role/Group Authorization